grantcarthew/node-scalable-blob-store/README.md

 ## Rationale

-After researching user file storage, or blob storage, for a web application I was working on I discovered the most common solution used by web developers is to create an account with a cloud service provider.
-After creating an account with such providers as [Amazon S3][amazones3-url], [Google Cloud Storage][googlecloud-url], or [Azure Storage][azurestorage-url], they just stash all their users files there.
+After researching user file storage, or blob storage, for a web application I was working on I discovered the most common solution used by web developers is to store files using a cloud service provider.
+After creating an account with such providers as [Amazon S3][amazones3-url], [Google Cloud Storage][googlecloud-url], or [Azure Storage][azurestorage-url], they just stash all their application files and blobs there.

 I researched the price of cloud storage and decided I wanted a free local version that would scale if needed.